SkoolNotes/Taproot/2021CS240/KBxThreatModeling.md

 3.  **What methods of attacks do we prevent?**
 	1. External system hijacking (remote control)
 	2. Unauthorized activation for certain actions
-	3. Exploitation of security vulnerabilities for accessing user data
+	3. Exploitation of security vulnerabilities for accessing user data and creating bot nets

 4. **What are the possible effects of these attacks?**
 	1. Damaged financial well being